d3k4-k3rb3r0s/CarWash/README.md

   - Fixed the issue with all AP rows from `traffic_report.csv` being written to `traffic_tickets.csv`.
   - Fixed the error with the --help call.
   - Random miscellaneus typos and grammar errors fixed as well as output formatting and modification/update of the ascii CarWash image.
+### [CarWash]:[v]:[1.0.4]
+  - Re-arranged some things and included `__init__.py`, a `CarWash` subdirectory for it, et cetera for python packaging purposes.
+  - Added `setup.py` to handle python packaging.
+PLease report any errors as I have a limited ability/desire to test install across various systems.
+Isssues and pull requests welcome.
+  - Added `setup.sh`, an interactive BASh script to walk you through setting up system dependencies for the tools CarWash uses.
+PLease report any errors as I have a limited ability/desire to test install across various systems.
+Isssues and pull requests welcome.
+  - Updated install instructions to reflect these changes.
   - Random miscellaneus typos and grammar errors fixed as well as output formatting and modification/update of the ascii CarWash image.